andromed2/gradescent/README.md

 The optimizer supports min/max limits of the input variables and inputs that can only be integers.

 The optimization process either starts at a given point of initial input values or does a grid search in the input space to increase the probability to find a global optimum instead of a local one.
-It supports an adjustable learning rate and/or a self-adapting mechanism for the learning rate as well as an adjustable momentum.
+It supports an automatic learning rate adjustment via backtracking line search, autmatic zoom-in for fine tuning as well as an adjustable momentum.

 Using the optimizer involves four steps: